ErikCoelho/fleetManagementR/README.md

 # Fleet Manager

-## This is a fleet management project built to help truck drivers manage their maintenance, supplies, trips, expenses, and more.
+## Fleet management project built to help truck drivers manage their maintenance, supplies, trips, expenses, and more.

 I noticed that some drivers, at least those I know, only write down this information on paper.
 This can result in lost data and make management difficult.
 Therefore, I created this software to make it easier.